Ecommerce Link Building Strategies

 There a number of different tools you can use to create these reports:

-Target Complementary Businesses
+Contact Complementary Businesses and Suppliers

 You can also target manufacturers or suppliers of your products.
 Ask that they include a link to you within the portion of their website that lists retailers or places to buy their products.
 For sites that claim they only link to brick and mortar companies, ask if they will create an “online” section and include your business there.
-Going back to the e-commerce tire site, here is a prime example of a place to acquire a link:

 These types of sites offer great linking opportunities and your chances of earning a link are much higher because they present a win-win situation.
-However, some sites may still remain hesitant to link to your site and if this is the case you can try the broken link building strategy, which Kristi Hines explains in-depth here.

 Of course, it is worth noting that you will need to have a strong brand presence in place to employ this strategy, as you’ll need people discussing your product, website or brand in a positive manner for this strategy to work.